stnoah1/homepage/content/project/PGnet/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Object synthesis by learning part geometry with multi-tasks"
+title: "Object synthesis by learning part geometry with surface and volumetric representations"
 summary: "We propose a conditional generative model, named Part Geometry Network (PG-Net), which synthesizes realistic objects and can be used as a robust feature descriptor for object reconstruction and classification."
 authors: ["Sangpil Kim", "Hyung-gun Chi", "Karthik Ramani"]
 tags: []